Teeceetec/Api_design_documentation/README.md

 **Overview**

 The SKILLHUB LMS API provides programmatic access to the XYZ Learning Management System, enabling developers to mint NFTs, manage ownership, and handle transactions on the blockchain.
-This documentation details the endpoints, request formats, response structures, and error codes necessary for integrating with the XYZ LMS API.
+This documentation details the endpoints, request formats, response structures, and error codes necessary for integrating with the SKILLHUB LMS API.

 ## Audience

-This documentation is intended for blockchain developers, software engineers, and technical integrators who need to interact with the XYZ LMS smart contract.
+This documentation is intended for blockchain developers, software engineers, and technical integrators who need to interact with the SKILLHUB LMS smart contract.
 Familiarity with Ethereum smart contracts, Solidity, and ERC-721 tokens is assumed.

 ## Getting Started